cltl/ma-tm-domains-SDG-tracker/README.md

 end_to_end_classifier.ipynb shows the process of creating the training set, the training of the SDG-classifier and the classifier's application on unseen news articles we have extracted manually (the test sets for SDG1 (end all poverty) and SDG12 (sustainable consumption).
 Handcrafted keyword lists are provided for several SDGs, although some of these are short.
 In the folder Sentiment_Analysis, our sentiment classification approach is shown.
-The idea is to filter whether an article states something positive about a company with regard to one of the SDGs.
+The idea is to filter whether an article states something positive about a company with regard to one of the SDGs. classify_only?

 **Folders:**

-**Archive** contains code that's not part of any system at the moment, because it is outdated or we decided to use a different technique.

-**BERT fine tuning** should be self-explanatory

-**classify_only** This contains a .py script with supporting utils.py and an .xlsx file - assuming a user has the prepared:
+<u>**classify_only** This contains a .py script with supporting utils.py and an .xlsx file - assuming a user has the prepared:
 - balanced_df_WITH_aid_with_slave_threshold_4_keep.json file, and
 - balanced_df_WITH_aid_with_slave_threshold_4_keep_RoBERTa.pkl BERT embeddings pickle
 (please rename these - I was trying to keep up with small changes I was making in the lexicon and with BERT embeddings variants)